search icon

 Table of Contents

-We’re regularly asked the question “how to start a personal statement”?
-It’s a challenging task for anybody but worry not as we’re here to help guide you through the process.
+During application, we’re regularly asked “How do I start my personal statement” and “What’s the best way to open a personal statement”?
+It’s a challenging task for anybody, but worry not – we’re here to help guide you through the process of writing an elite personal statement introduction.

-The introduction is the first thing the admissions committee will read.
-That’s why the first sentence of a personal statement should be a catchy, attention-grabbing hook or story that grabs the reader’s attention and sets up the main point of your essay.
+Whether you’re required to write a single essay as your personal statement or you’re writing 3 answers as part of the updates to the UCAS personal statement for 2026 entry, a personal statement’s introduction is the first thing the admissions committee will read.
+That’s why the first sentence should be a catchy, attention-grabbing hook or story that grabs the reader’s attention and sets up the main point of your answer.

-A lacklustre introduction may lose your readers’ interest, preventing them from reading the rest of your personal statement!
+A lacklustre introduction may lose your readers’ interest, preventing them from engaging with the rest of your personal statement!

-But don’t worry, this article will guide you on writing a personal statement introduction, a few examples of opening sentences and how to captivate the admissions tutors.
+This article will guide you on how to open your personal statement, provide a few examples of introductory sentences, and teach you how to captivate the admissions tutors from the opening line.
 Without further ado, let’s get started.

-You know what they say, the hardest thing to do is start.
-So skip the introduction for now and focus on the main body of your personal statement.
-If you’re not sure what your main content should be, read out how to write a personal statement guide.
+You know what they say – the hardest thing to do is start.
+So skip the introductions for now and focus on the main body of your personal statement answers.
+If you’re not sure what your main content should be, read our general how to write a personal statement guide.
+Then, go ahead and work on the rest of your personal statement, and come back to the introductions when you’re finished!

-After nailing down the main points, you’ll have a concrete idea of how your introduction can captivate the reader and stay relevant to the bulk of the writing.
-Go ahead and work on the rest of your personal statement.
+After nailing the main points, you’ll have a concrete idea of how your introductions can captivate the reader whilst staying relevant.

 2. Cut To The Chase